adrih1/Ecole42/PostCommonCore/RainFall/level2/walkthrough.md

 0x08048500 <+44>:	cmp    $0xb0000000,%eax
 ```

-Like in level1, we can see a call to gets() function wich is vulnerable to buffer overflow attack.
+Like in level1, we can see a call to gets() function which is vulnerable to buffer overflow attack.
 A check is made to make sure we dont overwrite the return address to an adress on the stack.
 The restriction on our return address appears to be anything that starts with the the bit ‘b’ (indicated by the ‘and’ calculation with the value "0xb0000000").
 Due to this check we couldn't point the return address to the stack (0xbf000000 - 0xbfffffff range).
 This avoids having a shellcode stored on the stack or in environment variable.
 But if we can't use the stack we can use the heap !